joesb/helios360/content/handbook/what/important-skills.md

 meta:
   title: More secret qualities of a Chief Delivery Officer
   description: A longer look at some more skills and characteristics that are important for a CDO
+pagemeta:
+  show: true
 ---

+So, we've established that [communication is the key skill for a Chief Delivery Officer](/handbook/what/communication-is-key).

 - build relationships
 - build trust